iilab/ltfhc-maintenance/README.md

 ** Need to test how slow/fast a wifi based download/upgrade is **

+     + Basics
-     + Check that the network is available (ping localhost)
+         * Check that the network is available (ping localhost)
+         * Check that ansible is installed
+         * Check that the local wifi interface is available
      + Try via the wifi port.
 Check if a wifi connection is on.
          * If yes, check if the laptop is connected to the 'health' SSID.
              - If yes, try to ping the server.
 (192.168.42.1)